ecupaio/dcgffl/_events/spring-2022-early-registration.md

   zip: ''

 ---
+#### Early registration is full!
+Check back to register on Wednesday, February 2nd, at 7pm!

-Mark your calendars: Early Registration for returning players will open on **Wednesday, January 26, at 7pm**.
-At that time, returning players should [**refresh this link**](https://forms.gle/1nTtQ7o2F8nEP1MW6) until the form is active.
-This will register you for the Spring 2022 season (Season XXII), which runs from mid-March to late May.
+Early Registration for returning players opened on **Wednesday, January 26, at 7pm** for the Spring 2022 season (Season XXII), which runs from mid-March to late May.

-_This early registration is limited to 100 players_ - so don't delay, register immediately at 7pm to secure your spot!
-After the early spots are filled, registration will be made available to all players the following week.
+**_This early registration is limited to 100 returning players_ and filled up in less than 3 hours!** - if you missed out, don't delay and register immediately when regular registration opens at 7pm on February 2nd to secure your spot!
+New players should sign up at that time!

 Don't miss out - [sign up for our mailing list to get notified](http://eepurl.com/c9JkQz) when registration opens!